Master Theodoric: Life

 He most likely came to Prague from the Rhineland (workshop of William of Cologne?) following a study trip to northern Italy in the 1350s.
-Pujmanová states that in about 1309 a sculptor described as 'Magister Theodoricus de Alemania', who could have been an ancestor of his and his brother - the painter Giletto, were active at the court of Charles II of Anjou in Naples.
-(Note: "magister Theodoricus de Alemannia et Gilectus frater eius exposuerunt noviter nobis quod pro scultura et pictura figurae piae personae clarae memoriae domini avi nostri statuta fuerunt eis gagia") The waiting period for civic rights in Prague was three years, and the newly arrived person wasn't able to become a member of the fraternity of painters straightaway.
-The date he was entered in the list of the Prague painters' fraternity (Brotherhood of Saint Luke, established 1346), where he was described as a superior ("primus magister") and as "malerius imperatoris", is uncertain.
-Earlier it was assumed to be 1348, however it is possible that an honorary function was only offered to him when he executed the painting of the royal palace at Prague Castle in 1360.
+Pujmanová states that in about 1309, a sculptor described as Magister Theodoricus de Alemania—who could have been an ancestor of him and his brother, the painter Giletto—was active at the court of Charles II of Anjou in Naples.
+(Note: "magister Theodoricus de Alemannia et Gilectus frater eius exposuerunt noviter nobis quod pro scultura et pictura figurae piae personae clarae memoriae domini avi nostri statuta fuerunt eis gagia") The waiting period for civic rights in Prague was three years, and a newcomer was not able to become a member of the fraternity of painters straightaway.
+The date he was entered in the list of the Prague painters' fraternity (Brotherhood of Saint Luke, established 1346), where he was described as a superior (primus magister) and as malerius imperatoris, is uncertain.
+Earlier it was assumed to be 1348; however, it is possible that an honorary function was only offered to him when he executed the painting of the royal palace at Prague Castle in 1360.

-In 1359 he is mentioned as "malerius imperatoris" and owner of a house in Hradčany in the Records of the Hradčany town.
-His house was mentioned once again in 1368 (house no. 185/IV above Úvoz on Hradčany Square.
-Between 1359 and 1367 he worked as the leading court painter of Charles IV in Prague and at Karlštejn Castle.
+In 1359, he is mentioned as malerius imperatoris and the owner of a house in Hradčany in the Records of the Hradčany town.
+His house was mentioned once again in 1368 (house no. 185/IV above Úvoz on Hradčany Square).
+Between 1359 and 1367, he worked as the leading court painter of Charles IV in Prague and at Karlštejn Castle.
 The emperor called his painter and courtier Pictor noster et familiaris.
 In a special document of 28 April 1367, Charles IV certified that Theodoric's court and fields in the village of Mořina would be freed of all taxes and other charges.
 This privilege also applied to Theodoric's heirs and was granted in recognition of his decoration of the royal chapel at Karlštejn.
 Theodoric's court was mentioned again in 1381, when it was sold, in a letter by Wenceslaus IV.
 Mikuláš Mendl of Jílové, father of the goldsmith Jorg, and the goldsmith Jan Waczenser, sold the court to Zdena, the widow of Ješek Mráz of Lazevice.
 This document is the only one that establishes Theodoric's death before 8 March 1381 and indicates that he left no descendants.